1. Not scoping the business requirements thoroughly

 2. Skimping on training

-Software providers can often minimize the days allocated to training in order to make their proposal more attractive to you and more competitive against other companies.
+Software providers can often minimise the days allocated to training in order to make their proposal more attractive to you and more competitive against other companies.

 3. I want it and I want it now